ZhaoZiyu1998/AI-with-python/README.md

 ### Knn for cars
 check the fold
 ### K-mean
-the code is easy and I have learnt the basic theory in Concordia, however, I found the documatation is very complicated and I will spend some time on it
+the code is easy and I have learnt the basic theory in Concordia, however, I found the documentation is very complicated and I will spend some time on it
+### CIFAR 10
+for practicing CNN by Pytorch